 Diabetes education is the cornerstone of diabetes management.
 Unlike other diseases, diabetes cannot be treated with medication alone.
 There are a many other components to managing the symptoms of diabetes, which require specialist knowledge.

 the diabetes disease process

 Diabetes education makes you more aware of diabetes and what it takes to treat it, whilst also giving you the power to control it.
 Diabetes education allows you to better incorporate knowledge into your life and make the necessary changes to improve your lifestyle.

 If you, or someone close to you, has been diagnosed with diabetes there is a lot you can do to manage the disease and improve your overall health.
-Our Dietitian, Kristie Pieters, is a Credentialled Diabetes Educator able to provide specialised advice and care to diabetes patients.
+A Credentialed Diabetes Educator is able to provide specialised advice and care to diabetes patients.

 Credentialled Diabetes Educators (CDE) are specialists in diabetes.
 They are health professionals who have completed further study to focus their efforts on helping people with diabetes to self-manage their diabetes effectively and prevent complications.

 A CDE can be the first point of call when you are wanting more information, support and/or motivation in the management of your diabetes.
 They are also the link between yourself and other health professionals.
 They have in-depth knowledge on all aspects of diabetes and can recognise when you need to see other members of your health care team, for example, an optometrist or podiatrist.